sapkalsachin/REST-api-with-PHP/README.md

 Basically I have performed operations using this api on a customer information table.

 *GET - yourdomain.com/api/customers*
-      this will give information about all customers in JSON format
+      -this will give information about all customers in JSON format

       *-yourdomain.com/api/customers/{id}*
-      this will give the information about customer having id={id}.
+      -this will give the information about customer having id={id}.

 *POST - yourdomain.com/api/customers/add*
-      this will add new entry to the table the JSON file should be like this
+      -this will add new entry to the table the JSON file should be like this

       {